Exploring Plimoth Patuxet | A New England Living History Museum

 It was a cloudy day when we visited the village, but the day before had been a different story — check out the difference in the ocean!

-Down in the village, you’ll find modest timber-framed houses belonging to specific families that lived there during the 1620s, complete with reproductions of the typical furnishings the Pilgrims owned, kitchen gardens, and heritage breeds livestock.
+Down in the village, you’ll find modest timber-framed houses belonging to specific families that lived there during the 1620s, complete with reproductions of the typical furnishings the Pilgrims owned, kitchen gardens, and heritage breeds of livestock.
 You’ll also meet costumed, accented role-players, portraying many real-life residents of Plymouth Colony.
 And, as with the Wampanoag Homesite, questions are encouraged, so ask away!

 If you’ve never seen a real thatched roof before, this is a great time to take in every detail, right down to the spiderwebs.